SoftwareHeritage/swh-apps/README.rst

    $ docker run -it swh-toolbox:latest shell

-Note: This is specific command depending on the entrypoint.sh.
-In that case, the entrypoint.sh allows a shell option to be dropped in an interactive bash session.
+Note: This is specific command depending on the ``entrypoint.sh``.
+In that case, the ``entrypoint.sh`` allows a shell option to be dropped in an interactive bash session.